rnadanadia/Clustering_Enron/README.md

    - [X] Tim : Get AgglomerativeClustering to work for the whole dataset and review the LDA codes to improve the code
    - [X] Kivanc : Implemented the KMeans Clustering for whole dataset
    - [X] Anjali : Topic modelling visualisation and start the user interface
-   - [X] Nadia : Better visualisation of the data
+   - [X] Nadia : Better visualisation of the the first 10.000 rows of dataset

      ***Challenge for today***
    - Tim : Hyperparameter tuning of LDA model
    - Kivanc : Mananging whole dataset
    - Anjali : Challenge in model output
-   - Nadia : Got some error for visualisation
+   - Nadia : Got some error for visualisation but solved with restarting Vscode
-   -

 ### 4. Thursday
    ***Next day goal **
    - Preparing the user interface